 The top 20 restaurants near the Rogers Centre

-Restaurants near the Rogers Centre will keep all your bases covered as you head to your next Jays or Argos game (or, er, Disney on Ice outing).
+Restaurants near the Rogers Centre will keep all your bases covered as you head to your next Jays game.
 If the idea of eating ballpark grub holds no appeal, this list will satisfy your appetite, whether you're looking for something cheap, splurge-worthy, or just really close by.

 Here are my top picks for where to eat and drink near the Rogers Centre.

 The waterfront brew pub is a prime spot for kicking back with a beer before a game.
 Here you'll find the whole lineup of house brews on tap, plus a menu of preztels, pizzas and wings.

 Beer aficionados looking to dull their tastebuds before switching to the national brands served inside the stadium should head here.
 The bar stocks 36 craft brews on tap, 2 rotating casks and 100-plus bottles, plus a menu of upmarket pub grub and bar snacks.

 The Loose Moose

 Boasting an impressive draught selection with 57 different beers on tap, this is another good spot to stop in for a cold one before the first inning.
 The menu lists snacky foods like nachos, garlic fries and mini bacon donuts, plus more substantial fare like burgers, seared tuna tacos and bacon bison meatloaf.